WORDS: Joanna Jefferies

 There’s a vast range of carpets to choose from and an equally vast price range.
-The biggest question to ask yourself is whether to go synthetic or natural, says Refresh Porirua’s Jeff Clark.
-“Synthetic based carpet is now greater than 70% of the market as it's more cost-effective pound for pound than wool.
-That said, if you like things natural then there's only one choice and wool wins.”
+The biggest question to ask yourself is whether to go synthetic or natural.

-Basic, Mid & High-Range Carpets: The cost of installation is around $18 per square metre and carpet ranges from $25 - $55 per square metre in the low range (typically synthetic), to $55 - $85 in the mid-range and in the high range, specialist European, unique colours and top-quality carpet can cost from $85 per square metre to in excess of $100 per square metre.
-Add to these prices the underlay – which will set you back around $11 per square metre.
+Basic, Mid & High-Range Carpets: The cost of installation is around £4 - £6 per square metre and carpet ranges from £5 per square metre in the low range (typically synthetic), to £15 - £20 in the mid-range and in the high range, specialist, unique colours and top-quality carpet can cost from a minimum £30 per square metre.
+Add to these prices the cost of underlay, which can cost between £3.50 - £10 per square metre.

 Vinyl & Engineered Timber Flooring

 Refresh East of England’s Simon Kelliher says there’s a lot of confusion between laminate, engineered wood and solid or real wood flooring.